Yoontae6719/Decision-informed-Neural-Networks-with-Large-Language-Model-Integration-for-Portfolio-Optimization/README.md

 # DINN (Decision-informed-Neural-Networks-with-Large-Language-Model-Integration-for-Portfolio-Optimization)

-This is the origin Pytorch implementation of SimStock in the following paper: Decision-informed Neural Networks with Large Language Model Integration for Portfolio Optimization
+This is the origin Pytorch implementation of DINN in the following paper: Decision-informed Neural Networks with Large Language Model Integration for Portfolio Optimization.

 🚩**News**(Jan 01, 2025)  We will release DINN.